beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 ## **1.6 Data canonicalization**

-Before you validate entries, or canonizing must normalize the data.
-This process of converting data to its simplest or standard.This is necessary to prevent malicious data with certain encodings can pass our validations.
+Before you validate entries, you must normalize or canonize the data.
+This is the process of converting data to its simplest or standard form.This is necessary to prevent that malicious data with certain encodings can pass our validations.

 ● Filesystem path normalization